carlosvegag1/carlosvegag1/README.md

 📊 **Passionate about AI, Cloud Computing & Business Intelligence**
 💡 **Exploring the intersection of data, storytelling & automation**

-Currently pursuing a **Master's in Data Science and Business Analytics**, I combine my background in **journalism and digital communication** with expertise in **machine learning, cloud computing, and data analytics**.
+Currently pursuing a **Master's in Data Science and Business Analytics**, I combine my background in **journalism and digital communication** with my growing expertise in **machine learning, cloud computing, and data analytics**.
 My mission is to leverage **data-driven insights** to solve complex business problems and create innovative solutions that drive impact.

 ## 🔧 Technical Skills